elianaCarnes/elianaCarnes.github.io/essays/smart.md

 type: essay
 title: "Asking Smart Questions"
 # All dates must be YYYY-MM-DD format!
-date: 2025-01-30
+date: 2025-06-13
-published: false
+published: true
 labels:
   - Asking questions
+  - Stack Overeflolw
 ---

 # What is Stack Overflow?
-Stack Overflow was established in 2008 by Jeff Atwood and Joel Spolsky.
-This community-based forum is one of the highest-quality places for software developers to ask questions.
-Over the years, the site has grown to have 14 million registered users.
-It has an upvote/downvote system that allows users to find good-quality threads that share both helpful questions and answers.
-But what does it mean to ask a good-quality question?
+Stack Overflow was created as a space where developers can ask questions and discuss about programming and other technical topics.
+It is one of the largest platforms for developers and technologists, and has grown to 14 million users worldwide.
+The site uses an upvoting and downvoting system that highlights good quality questions and useful answers, making it easier for users to find helpful discussions.
+It is important to make sure you ask high quality questions to ensure you get good quality answers.

 <img width="300px" class="rounded float-start pe-4" src="https://www.zdnet.com/a/img/resize/fc7b8d4b1f4b34862881ebf41dec855600480098/2022/08/01/71433421-11f6-4ee9-97d5-3249e8457842/stack-overflow-logo-crop-for-twitter.jpg?auto=webp&width=1280">